 I believe that as a scientist, I am morally responsible for acting in accordance with what our data show.
 Furthermore, I believe that all scientists, whether climate specialists or neuroscientists, need to take action on this critical issue.
 The reason is that climate change will affect our economy (and therefore research funding), societal stability, and energy security, all of which we rely on to conduct our research.
 These effects will happen in our scientific lifetimes, and those of our trainees.

+Below I cover ways in which I aim to minimise the carbon footprint of the lab's activities wherever possible.
 This is an ongoing and evolving attempt to list and manage my lab's carbon footprint: please do get in touch with any suggestions.

 - Air travel

 The biggest carbon footprint of academic research probably comes from air travel – flying to conferences and meetings.

 Much has been written elsewhere about how big a problem flying is, why we need to reduce it, and why academic scientists are amongst the 'worst offenders' (Kimberly Nicholas; Nathans & Sterling, 2016, eLife; Nature editorial 2015).
 Parke Wilde and Joseph Nevins of "Flying Less: Reducing Academia's Footprint" have produced a very useful FAQ covering these points.